UHDanke/gd_docs/triggers/area.md

 ## EffectIDs

 **EffectID**s are unique per type of Area trigger; Spawning a new Area Move will overwrite any active Area Move with the same **EffectID**, but not other kinds of Area trigger like Area Scale, Rotate, etc.
-**EffectID** 0 is non-exclusive \- there is no limit to how many triggers you can spawn using this ID.
+**EffectID** 0 is not unique - there is no limit to how many triggers you can spawn using this ID.

 ## Center